purduehackers/webring/README.md

 errors, unreachable sites, and sites with missing links.
 It will eventually follow redirects too, allowing members to move their site without having to notify ring maintainers.

+There are some false positives right now, but I'm working on correcting those.

 ## Questions & Contributions
 Questions, comments, and patches can always be sent to my public inbox, but I'm